WorkflowSim/WorkflowSim-1.0/readme.txt

 ```
 dax.path = your_repo_root/config/dax/Montage_100.xml.
 ```
-CyberShake_100.xml is a dax file for cybershake workflow with 100 tasks in it.
+Montage_100.xml is a dax file for montage workflow with 100 tasks in it.
 You can try other dax files provided under the same directory.
 Other parameters would not cause an error but they have specified the simulation details.
 For details of these parameters, please refer to other pages.

 1.7 Run an Example